 Beginning in the fall of 2017, we hosted workshops with Paul Smith on the “VOCES8 Method.”
 Co-founder of the renowned British a cappella group VOCES8, Smith developed the Method to tie rhythm and sound to neurological development.
 Public school teachers and students, teens with intellectual disabilities, and adults receiving therapeutic services had opportunities to sing and move to a range of music from folk and popular styles.

-In the spring of 2018, three participating choirs joined VOCES8 on stage for our LiveConnections Presents concert.
+In the spring of 2018, three partner choirs joined VOCES8 on stage for a LiveConnections Presents concert.
 60 youth and adults from Germantown Recovery Community, C.W.
 Henry School and Our Lady of Confidence Day School performed with VOCES8 for a sold-out crowd at World Cafe Live.

-In year two of the initiative (2018-2019), we took the ideas even further, commissioning a new multi-media choral work that invited people with diverse abilities to participate through singing, movement, visuals and technology.
+In year two of the initiative (2018-2019), we took the ideas even further, commissioning a new multi-media choral work that invited people with diverse abilities to participate through singing, movement and visuals.